 - It means something: As the old saying goes, ‘we’re all on the same boat’.
 Each and everyone one of us are suffering as a result of the virus and the restrictions that come with it, and consumers appreciate a more personal approach that reflects the situation calmly.
 Recording a message from home sheds a humble light on your business or organisation and demonstrates your understanding of the urgency of the situation.

 - Show customers you care: Many customers complain that they have been left behind behind by businesses and organisations in the wake of the coronavirus crisis.
 Whilst many have been denied refunds, delivery services have slowed dramatically and production lines on certain products have completely halted.
 By targeting your valued customers with branded messages recorded from your own home, it proves that you care about them and are willing to invest the time and resources in communicating with them – even if it does seem a little rough around the edges.

 - Develop basic marketing skills: Appearing on camera can be a daunting experience, even for the most charismatic and confident people.
 Public speaking is also a skill in itself, and knowing how to address your target audience in a way that really appeals to them requires research, practice, practice and more practice.
-Taking those first brave steps towards recording your own messages from home will allow you to build these business skills which will become more and more essential as the effects of Covid-10 continue.
+Taking those first brave steps towards recording your own messages from home will allow you to build these business skills which will become more and more essential as the effects of the Pandemic continue.
 By releasing steady streams of marketing content from home, you can develop camera manners and improve charisma when addressing your clients, customers and followers.